 One course in the history of an art or design discipline, depending on the student’s major, is required.
-The following disciplinary history courses are offered through ADHT: History of Design: 1850–2000, History of Modern/Postmodern Art, History of World Architecture, History of Graphic Design, History of Design and Technology, History of Illustration, History of Fashion, and History of Photography.
+The following disciplinary history courses are offered through ADHT: History of Design: 1850–2000, Modern Art and Postmodernism, History of Architecture, History of Fashion, and History of Photography.
 Students should consult the curriculum of their program for the appropriate course.

 Students are also required to take one of two methodology courses, as designated by their major program.
 Introduction to Design Studies examines discourses generated by scholars and practitioners since the 1980s about the production, consumption, and interpretation of design.
 Its complement is Introduction to Visual Culture, which presents the key terms, debates, and concepts that have underpinned critical thinking about the relationship between art and visual practices since the advent of photography.

 In their junior or senior year, depending on their major, students choose from a range of courses designed to prepare them for their capstone experience.
 Advanced research seminar courses enable students to reflect critically on art, design, and visual practices as they relate to sustainability, politics, and social justice.
 Through these courses, students continue refining the skills and thought processes they have acquired in their studies at Parsons: presentation skills, writing skills, self-reflection and peer reflection and assessment skills, executive skills, research skills, and systems thinking.

 ESL classes develop students' ability to perform well in college-level courses conducted in standard American English.
 The English course placement test determines whether non-native English speaking students are required to take ESL courses and, if so, at what level.
 The test is given during the week before classes begin every fall and spring semester.
 All ESL classes instruct students in the writing of thesis-driven essays by addressing standard American English grammar, word usage, conventions of academic essays, and the various stages of the writing process.
 ESL courses also develop students' spoken English and their ability to comprehend both written and spoken English.